Updated: Dec 17, 2021

 Raphael’s fresco of Galatea at the Villa Farnesina

 So, who was the better artist?
 Raphael was loved during his lifetime, and had a profound influence on generations of artists.
 The Pre-Raphaelites may have been less appreciative, but their name is a testament to his importance.
 However, in recent years Michelangelo’s reputation has arguably eclipsed Raphael’s, as the elder artist is admired for his genius as a sculptor as well as a painter.
-To compare the works of the two rivals, make sure you visit Vatican City on Roma Experience’s Vatican small group tour, where you’ll visit the Raphael Rooms and the Sistine Chapel, and learn more about the fascinating lives and careers of the artists.
+To compare the works of the two rivals, make sure you visit Vatican City on Roma Experience’s Vatican City Private Tour, where you’ll visit the Raphael Rooms and the Sistine Chapel, and learn more about the fascinating lives and careers of the artists.